kerautret/GTVimageVect/README.md

 ` ./build/bin/tv-triangulation-color -i tests/ex_results/skeleton.ppm -b 16 -D 16 -C skeleton.svg`

-Then after edition you can obtain for instance the representation belwo on right image:
+Then, thanks to the vectorial representation, you can animate the resulting vectorial file like in the animation below on the right:
 <table>
  <tr><td><img  src="tests/ex_results/skeletonSrcScaled.png"/></td>
   <td><img  src="tests/ex_results/skeleton.svg"/></td>